 Driftwood Vineyards is open just about every day of the year for tastings.
 Bring lunch and have a picnic on their beautiful grounds overlooking the 14-acre vineyard and the gorgeous hill country valley.

-Dripping Springs and Wimberley
+Dripping Springs TX Real Estate and Wimberley TX Real Estate

 Exploring the hill country requires nourishment so pick up some amazing, scratch-made pastries, soups and sandwiches at Rolling in Thyme and Dough Bakery on 290 West in Dripping Springs.